clear epoxy kansas city

 Profiling:

 Diamond grinding is the recommended method for surface preparation.
-This process creates a rough texture that improves adhesion for the epoxy coating also called Concrete Surface Profile or “CSP”.
-You want the product to ‘bite’ so you are going for a light broom-like texture.
+This process creates a rough texture that improves adhesion for the epoxy coating, also called Concrete Surface Profile or “CSP”.
+You want the product to ‘bite,’ so you are going for a light broom-like texture.
 Dry grinding with a vacuum attached is preferred.
-When done vac up the duct and leaf blow the surface clean.
+When done, vacuum up the duct and leaf-blow the surface clean.
 DO NOT USE WATER TO CLEAN.

 1. Concrete must be fully cured for a minimum of 28 days